cal-itp/data-infra/_sources/analytics_tools/saving_code.md

 03. Do some work...add, delete, rename files, etc
 04. See all the status changes to your files: `git status`
 05. When you're ready to save some of that work, stage the files you want to commit with `git add foldername/notebook1.ipynb foldername/script1.py`.
 To stage all the files, use `git add .`.
-06. Once you are ready to commit, add a commit message to associate with all the changes: `git commit -m "exploratory work" `
+06. Once you are ready to commit, add a commit message to associate with all the changes: `git commit -m "exploratory work"`
 07. Push those changes from local to remote branch (note: branch is `my-new-branch` and not `main`): `git push origin my-new-branch`.
 08. To review a log of past commits: `git log`
 09. When you are ready to merge all the commits into `main`, open a pull request (PR) on the remote repository, and merge it in!
 10. Go back to `main` and update your local to match the remote: `git switch main`, `git pull origin main`
 11. Once you've merged your branch into `main` and deleted it from the remote, you can delete your branch locally: `git branch -d my-new-branch`.
 You can reuse the branch name later.

+(pulling-and-pushing-changes)=

 ## Pulling and Pushing Changes